 "How old?"
 Gibbs asked, his voice almost breaking.
 The boy look far too young to have been shot.

 "We estimate between 16 and 18," the doctor replied.

-"Estimate?" he sure didn't look 16.
+"Estimate?"
+Gibbs asked.
+The kid sure didn't look 16.
 Late bloomer, he thought sadly.

 "He didn't have any ID.
 Until he wakes up, we won't know who he is or how old," the doctor replied calmly.